ralph-holden/ralph-holden/README.md

 I’m interested in computational chemistry.

-I’m currently studying Chemistry with Molecular Physics and a Year in Industry at Imperial College London.
+I’m currently in my third year studying Chemistry with Molecular Physics and a Year in Industry at Imperial College London.

 How to reach me: